BIATeam/BIADocs/docs/40-DeveloperGuide/40-BackHelpers/40-UnitTestsForV3Projects.md

   This boolean parameter is used to define if we shall call the **<code>MockEntityFrameworkInMemory.InitDefaultData()</code>** before each test or not (in order to add some default data in the DB).
 It is up to you to decide if you want to use <code>true</code> or <code>false</code>.
   * **[Optional]** With a method with the **<code>[TestInitialize]</code>** attribute.
   In this method, you can setup a context that is common to every test.
-  For example, you can instanciate the controller/service you want to test, add some data in the DB, mock some user related data, etc.
+  For example, you can instantiate the controller/service you want to test, add some data in the DB, mock some user related data, etc.

 ##### Tests
 * To easily create a test for each method of a service/controller, you can do the following in Visual Studio: